iotaledger/integration-services/api/usage-ssi-bridge.md

 __Problem__: Protection of Delivery: avoid goods being handled by unauthorised carriers; avoid threats and frauds in the distribution chain

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An authorised employee of a delivery organization registers an _organization_ decentralized identity for its organization using the Ecommerce-SSI Bridge
+* An authorised employee of a delivery company X registers a DID for their organization using the Ecommerce-SSI Bridge
-* An e-commerce operator verifies the delivery organization identity and use the Bridge to issue a credential for the organization to deliver on its behalf
+* An e-commerce operator verifies the delivery company organization identity and uses the Bridge to issue a credential for the company to deliver on their behalf.
+The credential contains the company organization DID and it is signed by the e-commerce operator private key (associated to its identity)
-* The authorised employee of the verified delivery organization registers decentralized identities for the scanners (i.e. android scanners) used by the organization couriers
+* The authorised employee of the verified delivery company registers a DID for the scanners (i.e. android scanners) used by the company couriers
-* The authorised employee use the Ecommerce-Bridge to issue authorisation credentials for handling delivery to each courier device (with the credential stored locally into the device)
+* The authorised employee use the Ecommerce-Bridge to issue authorisation credentials to the scanner devices used to handling deliveries (with the credentials stored locally into the scanner devices)
-* When a courier hands over the delivery the scanner uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator
+* When a courier hands over the delivery the scanner device uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator
-* The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was handled by the authorised courier and not diverted in transit
+* The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was handled by an authorised courier and device and not stolen or diverted in transit.
+This is possible because of the verification of the device handling the delivery scan
-* (optionally) The user acquires the courier scanner credentials (in the form of a QR code) and use the Ecommerce-SSI Bridge to verify that the device belogns to a delivery organization authorised by her e-commerce site
+* (optionally) The user can acquire the courier scanner device credentials (in the form of a QR code) and uses the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery company authorised by her e-commerce operator

 ### 2. Customer identity and delivery verification ###